neudinger/email-ingestion/readme.md

 ## Perspective

 - Use apache flight for data syncronisation and data api for data scientist and data enginer
+- Save in long term storage in to parquet or delta
 - Use apache flight SQL for sql read/write access to postgres
+- Python can access the data in optimised batch with apache flight arrow to process it with pandas
+- Use of grpc + protobuf for inter service communication